-FLOR Kitchen is our way of sharing stories and products from the food heroes we have met in the course of searching for the perfect ingredients to use in our recipes.
+FLOR Kitchen is our way of sharing stories and products from the food heroes we have met in the course of searching for the perfect ingredients.
 We work with farmers who have the same goal as us that is to make an honest product.

-FLOR Kitchen products can be found in all our Duxton Hill, Siglap and Takashimaya outlets.
+FLOR Kitchen products can be found in all our Duxton Hill, Siglap and Upper East Coast outlets.

 Apricot Farm, Nagano